SCLOUD-PTE-LTD/docs/public-cloud/big-data/usdp.md

 ---
 # USDP Intelligent Big Data Platform
 ## Product overview
-UCloud Smart Data Platform (USDP) Professional Edition is an intelligent and lightweight big data basic service platform launched by UCloud, which can help you quickly build big data analysis and processing capabilities.
+SCloud Smart Data Platform (USDP) Professional Edition is an intelligent and lightweight big data basic service platform launched by SCloud, which can help you quickly build big data analysis and processing capabilities.

-Based on years of experience in the development of big data platforms, UCloud released USDP Professional Edition, a one-stop intelligent big data platform for privatization deployment scenarios.
+Based on years of experience in the development of big data platforms, SCloud released USDP Professional Edition, a one-stop intelligent big data platform for privatization deployment scenarios.
 It has the ability to build on IDC physical servers and cloud IaaS virtual servers, and supports the management of multiple sets of big data clusters through self-developed USDP Manager management tools, allowing you to create big data clusters with exclusive resources.
 Supports HDFS, Kudu, and ES ecosystems, and manages open source big data components such as Hive, HBase, Spark, Flink, and Presto in the cluster, such as cluster nodes, service configuration, monitoring alarms, and fault diagnosis, so as to help you easily build and manage the analysis and processing capabilities of big data services.

-Self-developed management components, higher security and reliability As a one-stop intelligent big data platform independently developed by UCloud big data team, USDP has the overall architecture as shown in the following figure:
+Self-developed management components, higher security and reliability As a one-stop intelligent big data platform independently developed by SCloud big data team, USDP has the overall architecture as shown in the following figure:

 Manager Server is a USDP management service that requires a MySQL instance to store metadata related to the cluster.
 The agent is a USDP slave node control service, which is used to manage and operate the node and the big data service on the node.
 Among them, "big data ecosystem services and component services" are various big data services (such as HDFS, YARN, etc.).